 Away from Mirman, Ms. Dean's favorite title is “Mom,” and proudly enjoys spending her free time with her son, and favorite student, Miles.

-Justin H. Dove is beginning his second year as Mirman's school psychologist.
-Justin is nationally certified, and his professional journey has spanned several Ohio, Georgia, and California school districts over twelve years.
+Justin H. Dove is beginning his third year as Mirman's school psychologist.
+Justin is nationally certified and recently licensed as an educational psychologist (LEP).
+Over thirteen years, his professional journey has spanned several Ohio, Georgia, and California schools.
 Justin earned his BS in Human Ecology, MA in Education (School Psychology), and EdS in Education (School Psychology) from The Ohio State University.
-His professional interests include mental health, neurodiversity-affirming practices, culturally-sensitive assessment, and social justice.
+His professional interests include mental health, social justice, neurodiversity-affirming practices, and culturally-sensitive assessment.

 James Fonteneaux has been with Mirman School in 2016.
 Mr. Fonteneaux was previously employed in a similar capacity at Sinai Akiba Academy, and has been working in the field of educational technology starting at the age of 15.
 Outside of Mirman, he works as a graphic designer, a video editor, and a cameraman.

 Tommy John Gaio joined the Mirman community in August of 2022.
 Prior to joining Mirman, Tommy spent the last 9+ years in education, working at Fusion Education Group.
 He worked in a variety of roles at Fusion, starting as a Homework Cafe teacher as well as a math, science, photography, and graphic design teacher.
 Most recently Tommy was the Director of Virtual Technology and helped lead this 5,000 student organization through the COIVD pandemic remote learning phase.